 * Click here for rating key

 Franklin Barbecue Restaurant Review: Aaron Franklin pulled a grand Texas coup by opening a small trailer that quickly evolved into a brick-and-mortar eatery.
 The coup comes from being crowned as the Texas king of barbecue, a distinction historically bestowed upon more historic pits that have been smoking for generations, not years.
 Franklin's brisket is slow-cooked even by slow-cooked standards for a full 18 hours at a very low temperature.
 The result is a generous smoke ring and seemingly impossible tenderness.
 House sausage benefits from a crispy casing and post-oak smoke.
 The Tipsy Texan sandwich has become an instant legend, thanks to a heap of saucy chopped beef, the aforementioned sausage, plus coleslaw and pickles.
 Satisfy your sweet tooth with one of the pies (bourbon banana, pecan, Key lime or lemon chess).
-Those in the know realize that lines --- long lines --- are an everyday occurrence, and if you're not queued up before noon, odds are that the food will be sold out before you order.
-To make things more fair, Franklin has banned the practice of hiring “line sitters” to hold your place in line.
+Those in the know realize that lines --- long lines --- are an everyday occurrence, and if you're not queued up early, odds are that the food will be sold out before you order.
+To make things more fair, Franklin has banned the practice of hiring "line sitters" to hold your place in line.